What is methotrexate?

 - systemic sclerosis.

 It can also be given to children who have:

 - localised scleroderma.

-Methotrexate doesn’t just treat the symptoms of your condition but also reduces the risk of long-term damage to your joints that can be caused by inflammation that’s not kept under control.
+Methotrexate treats the symptoms of your condition and reduces the risk of uncontrolled inflammation causing long-term damage to your joints.

-It can take a while to start working, so it may be 3 to 12 weeks before you start to notice any difference, but you should still keep taking it.
-You should also carry on taking methotrexate if your symptoms improve or if you start to feel better.
+It can take a while to start working, so it could be up to 12 weeks before you start to notice any difference, but you should still keep taking it.
+You will need to carry on taking methotrexate even when your symptoms improve and you are feeling better.

 Methotrexate is also used by doctors to treat other conditions, such as cancer, but the dose used for cancer is usually much higher than for arthritis and related conditions.